 Don’t be afraid of a blank page.
 There’s no right or wrong way to journal and your practice will evolve naturally over time.
 You can write about what’s happening in your life now or things that have happened in the past.
 You can set intentions for the future or document how far you’ve come.
 You can reflect on relationships and experiences or identify small things you enjoy each day.
 Just start writing – you’ll soon find your flow.

 3. Time Yourself

 Establishing a new habit can feel overwhelming.
 Try carving out a small block of time and setting yourself a clear, achievable goal.
 Start small with just 10 minutes of journaling a day, extending your practice as your confidence grows.

 Play around and make a mess!
 Some people will write pages and pages every day, others just a handful of words.
 Find a way to journal that fits your unique, individual needs and leaves you feeling better than before you picked up your pen.

 To help you fill your first page, this post about personal boundaries and self-reflection contains some thought-provoking questions that would also work well as journaling prompts.

-Love Lizzie and the SOL team x
+Love the SOL team x